Village Craft and Candle

 × Products within the same category had qualities applied at different page levels.
 For example, Element jars had colour included in their title, while Lux jars did not and instead had a colour filter on the product detail page.
 This makes it possible for a user to miss the product they want and can cause cognitive overwhelm.

-Products with varieties such as size or colour should be specified on the broadest product page, rather than creating exponential individual product pages for every possible combination of qualities.
+Varieties such as size or colour should be filters available on the general product page, rather than creating exponential individual product pages for every possible combination of qualities.
 Products should be named and sorted following the same methods.

 -

-× These 12 different categories under wick all linked to one of 5 pages.
-Additionally, once on the pages, the titles didn't match the menu link, and some included educational information in the page title itself.
+× Twelve different menu items under Wicks and By Type all linked to the same five pages.
+On those five pages, the titles didn't match the words used in the navigation menu, and some titles included educational information in the page title itself.
 When menu name doesn’t match the page name it makes navigation difficult and is not SEO friendly.

 While providing multiple avenues to a product can be helpful, page titles should match their nav titles.
 Product qualities should be listed slightly further down a page rather than in a page title.